 Single-page sites might be the ideal solution for a start-up company with a limited budget and a very specific customer base.
-You’ll find lots of inspiration on the One Page Love website.
+A great example of this is De Havilland Gin.

 They may also be good for sites that are only accessible for a limited time, with off-site awareness and social PR being the main driver of traffic.
 A good example of this may be a one-off event.